-to be paid by the Commonwealth for the supply of a pharmaceutical benefit to a person on a prescription presented to the approved supplier on or after 1 July 2001 or such later date as is prescribed for the purposes of this subsection unless:
+- (2) Subject to subsection (3), an approved supplier is not entitled, despite subsection 99(2) or (4) or 99AAAA(2), to be paid by the Commonwealth for the supply of a pharmaceutical benefit to a person upon a prescription unless: - (a) there is ultimately supplied to the Chief Executive Medicare a medicare number, or a special number, as a number applicable to the person to whom the prescription relates; and - (b) if the number so supplied is such a medicare number-that medicare number corresponds with a medicare number that is held in the records of the Chief Executive Medicare as a number applicable to that person.

-- (c) there is ultimately supplied to the Chief Executive Medicare a medicare number, or a special number, as a number applicable to the person to whom the prescription relates; and - (d) if the number so supplied is such a medicare number-that medicare number corresponds with a medicare number that is held in the records of the Chief Executive Medicare as a number applicable to that person. - (8) The Minister may, by legislative instrument, identify circumstances in which subsection (7) does not prevent an approved supplier being paid by the Commonwealth for the supply of a pharmaceutical benefit in respect of a person to whom a prescription relates although a medicare number ultimately supplied to the Chief Executive Medicare in relation to the prescription does not correspond with a medicare number that is held in the records of the Chief Executive Medicare as a number applicable to that person.
+Determination about payments for supplies where medicare number does not correspond with records of a pharmaceutical benefit in respect of a person to whom a prescription relates although a medicare number ultimately supplied to the Chief Executive Medicare in relation to the prescription does not correspond with a medicare number that is held in the records of the Chief Executive Medicare as a number applicable to that person.